 According to ADB’s “2016 Trade Finance Gaps, Growth, and Jobs Survey”, 56% of SME trade finance proposals are rejected whereas MNCs are only rejected 10% of the time, indicating how this SME segment is significantly under-served.

 There are various reasons for this.
 For example, most global banks restrict their target customer base outside their home market to MNCs.
 Banks that support a wider spectrum of customers, such as regional and local banks, typically lack the network to serve a global supply chain.

-Besides, banks are often organised into silos to support different customer segments: SME customers are typically supported through commercial or retail banking divisions, while larger customers’ needs are managed through corporate & institutional banking, therefore creating a disconnect.
+Besides, banks are often organised into silos providing trade finance solutions to different customer segments: SME customers are typically supported through commercial or retail banking divisions, while larger customers’ needs are managed through corporate & institutional banking, therefore creating a disconnect.

 Even popular supply chain finance techniques, such as post-shipment financing (or supplier financing) are still focused on the large corporate’s needs, so banks’ engagement with suppliers is mainly to onboard them to the programme, rather than working with them to understand their supply chain and financing needs, how their growth is linked to that of their customer and devising solutions accordingly.

 At Standard Chartered, we are uniquely equipped to drive a new generation of banking that encompasses the entire ecosystem rather than simply single points in the supply chain.
 We bring together our corporate & institutional, commercial and retail divisions to engage our customer’s ecosystem on an integrated basis.

 We are developing solutions that address the transactional, financial and informational needs of our customers and their ecosystems in this evolving market place.
 We deep dive into our customers’ supply chain, understand their pain points and co-develop optimal solutions.